 5) You want to be educated about court procedure so that you leverage your chances of success; and

-6) You want help from lawyers or paralegals team who provide value for your money.
+6) You want help from a law firm which provides value for your money.

 Need to Appeal?
 You have come to the right place.